sbecker11/flock-of-postcards/README.md

 - Save your updated Excel file

+- Go back to the project's cloned home directory
+`cd <your-local-dev-folder>/flock-of-postcards`

+- Create, activate, and initialize a python virtal environment
+`python -m venv venv`
+`source venv/bin/activate`
+`pip install -r requirements.txt`

-- Go back to your shell and run the python script that converts the Excel jobs spreadsheet file `jobs.xlsx` into a NodeJS module file `jobs.mjs`:
+- Run the python script that converts the Excel jobs spreadsheet file `jobs.xlsx` into a NodeJS module file `jobs.mjs`
 `python xlsx2mjs.py`

 If the app is already running, it will re-load the `jobs.mjs` file.